pizzadesk/UiPath_EditDistanceToolbox/README.md

 ## Overview

-This library offers a set of UiPath workflows that use `Invoke Code` activities to calculate string distances and similarities.
+This library offers a set of UiPath workflows that use `Invoke Code` and regular `Activities` to calculate string distances and similarities.
 It supports the following algorithms:

 - **Levenshtein Distance**
 - **Hamming Distance**